 - Social development barrier

-Children live in the world where they are alone, with few friends, not good at observing and seeing things, not knowing where to go;
+Children live in their own world where they are alone, with few friends, not good at observing and seeing things, and not knowing where to go.

 - Communication barrier

-Spoken language development delay, often using rigid, repetitive or parrot-style speech;
+Delayed speech development delay, often using rigid, repetitive or parrot-style speech

 - Repetitive and limited behavior patterns